This blog may contain affiliate links. Read our disclosure policy for more info.

 Keen trekkers who want to climb Mount Taranaki can take the Mount Taranaki Summit Track.
 It’s best to attempt this challenging climb between January to April to avoid harsh winter conditions.
 The climb itself is about 1.6 km (1 mile) and it’s completely vertical of course!

-During the winter months, you can also ski at the small Manganui Ski Area.
+During the winter months in New Zealand, you can also ski at the small Manganui Ski Area.
 The season here is typically early June to mid-October.
 Make sure you bring your own gear or rent in New Plymouth or Stratford.
 Day passes are around $50 NZD.

 Renting a Car, Campervan, or Motorhome in New Zealand